Old School (2003 film)

-Old School is a 2003 American black comedy film directed and co-written by Todd Phillips.
-The film stars Luke Wilson, Vince Vaughn, and Will Ferrell as depressed men in their thirties who seek to relive their college days by starting a fraternity, and the tribulations they encounter in doing so.
-The film was released on February 21, 2003, received mixed reviews from critics, and grossed $86 million worldwide.
+Old School is a 2003 American comedy film directed and co-written by Todd Phillips.
+The film stars Luke Wilson, Will Ferrell, and Vince Vaughn as depressed men in their thirties who seek to relive their college days by starting a fraternity, and the tribulations they encounter in doing so.
+The film was produced by The Montecito Picture Company and distributed by DreamWorks Pictures, and released on February 21, 2003, received mixed reviews from critics, and grossed $87 million worldwide.

 Plot

-Returning home early from a business trip, attorney Mitch Martin walks in on his girlfriend Heidi watching porn.
-Initially relieved, he discovers she is having an orgy.
-Learning it's a regular activity of hers, he breaks up with her.

-A few days later, Mitch encounters his high school crush, Nicole, at his friend Frank's wedding and makes an awkward impression.
-Later, he moves into a house located next to the fictional Harrison University campus in Upstate New York.
+Returning home early from a business trip, real estate attorney Mitch Martin walks in on his girlfriend Heidi hosting an orgy and breaks up with her.
+At his friend Frank's wedding, Mitch makes an awkward impression on his high school crush, Nicole, and soon moves into a house near Harrison University campus in upstate New York.

-Mitch's friend Bernard throws a hugely successful housewarming party at Mitch's, dubbed Mitch-A-Palooza.
-Frank gets drunk and is seen streaking by his wife Marissa and her friends, putting a strain on their new marriage.
+Mitch's friend Bernard throws a hugely successful housewarming party dubbed Mitch-A-Palooza.
+A drunken Frank is seen streaking by his wife Marissa and her friends, straining their new marriage, while Mitch wakes up in bed with Darcie, a young woman he later learns is his boss's daughter and a high school senior.
+Kicked out by Marissa after a disastrous couple's therapy session, Frank moves in with Mitch.

-The following morning, the trio run into an old acquaintance they used to ridicule at school: Gordon Pritchard, now the college dean.
-He informs them they must vacate the house as it's exclusively for campus housing.
-Bernard proposes starting a fraternity open to anyone to meet the housing criteria.
-The new fraternity carries out several hazing events throughout campus, attracting Pritchard and other faculty members' attention.
+The friends are visited by an acquaintance they used to ridicule: Gordon Pritchard, now the college dean, who has had the house rezoned exclusively for campus housing.
+Exploiting a university loophole, Bernard turns the house into a fraternity open to anyone, and the friends carry out hazing events throughout campus, much to Pritchard's displeasure.

-At a birthday party for one of Bernard's children, Nicole brings her boyfriend Mark, and Mitch later walks in on him in the bathroom, hooking up with a young woman.
-While initially discreet, he is forced to recount the incident to Nicole when Mark lies that the girl was with Mitch instead of himself.

-Later, the oldest fraternity member, Blue, dies of a heart attack during a "KY lube wrestling" match with two college girls at his birthday celebration.
-At Blue's funeral, Marissa asks Frank for a divorce.
+Mitch walks in on Nicole's boyfriend, Mark, kissing a woman at a birthday party for one of Bernard's children.
+Elderly World War II-veteran fraternity brother Blue dies of a heart attack during a "KY lube wrestling" match with two college girls at his birthday celebration, and Marissa asks Frank for a divorce.

-Plotting revenge against the group, Pritchard asks the student council president, Megan, to revoke the fraternity's charter.
-Megan, who met her boyfriend at one of their parties, initially remains loyal to the fraternity until the dean bribes her with promises to help her get into Columbia Law School.
-By video, he claims that the group is violating university policies, subjecting the students in the non-sanctioned fraternity to expulsion.